charleswal-a/stock-market-predictor/README.md

 * Trained initial stock predictor model
 * Evaluated model error and created backtesting method
 * Improved the model with new predictor columns

+## Setup

+Here is how to launch this project on your own device:

+1. Open stock_market_predictor.ipynb in this Github repo
+2. Click the "Raw" button
+3. Save the raw text with the .ipynb file extension
+4. Run Jupyter Lab and select the file to open

 ## Contributors